Factory Warranty vs Extended Warranty - What's the Difference?

 - ✓ Best plans: any licensed repair shop

-- ✗ Paid separately — extra monthly cost
+- ✗ Paid separately, as an extra monthly cost

 - ✗ Pre-existing conditions excluded